RDeluxe/homescripts/README.md

 Requires=rclone-movies.service rclone-tv.service
 ```

-I use docker compose for all my serivces and have portainer there for easier looking at things when I don't want to connect to a console.
+I use docker compose for all my services and have portainer there for easier looking at things when I don't want to connect to a console.
 I use the same user ID/groups for my docker to simpify permissions.
 My plex compose is basic and looks like:

 ```bash
   plex: